AlexCC93/readthedocs_test/docs/source/Nodes.rst

 Important commands.
 Nodes
 -------------------------
-Make sure to be in a brand new terminal window and no ROS commands were executed previously.
+Make sure to be in a brand new terminal window and no ROS commands are currently running.

 The following can be executed with a node: